grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -alertmanager.notification-rate-limit-per-integration
 [alertmanager_notification_rate_limit_per_integration: <map of string to float64> | default = {}]

+# Maximum size of the Grafana configuration file for Alertmanager that a tenant
+# can upload via the Alertmanager API.
+0 = no limit.
+# CLI flag: -alertmanager.max-grafana-config-size-bytes
+[alertmanager_max_grafana_config_size_bytes: <int> | default = 0]

 # Maximum size of configuration file for Alertmanager that tenant can upload via
 # Alertmanager API.
 0 = no limit.
 # CLI flag: -alertmanager.max-config-size-bytes